 System Dashboard & Inactive RAM Purge

-Another convenient feature to CleanMyMac 3 is the 'System Dashboard' which provides you with an overview of your Mac's current health state including your storage, memory, battery and processor activity.
+Another convenient feature is the 'System Dashboard' which provides you with an overview of your Mac's current health state including your storage, memory, battery and processor activity.

 If you are a heavy multitasker like I am (it is not uncommon for me to have 20 Chrome tabs going) then you will find yourself running out of RAM quickly even with a Macintosh that has relatively high specs.

 In my case, I regularly use CleanMyMac 3 to clear out any inactive RAM that is being still being occupied thus freeing up more RAM for me to use for my present processes.

 My current RAM usage before purging inactive memory.

 The resulting RAM usage after a single click of the 'Free Up' button.

 Don't let me confuse you in that the clearing of inactive memory can be done without CleanMyMac 3, but this purging process usually carried out through the terminal which is not a comfortable experience for most users.

 As users of this software since 2015 and its previous versions since 2013, we stand behind the software that MacPaw has developed and believe it to be a solid investment for most Mac users who are reading this review.

 While it has a few downsides like an annual fee for a premium license, CleanMyMac 3 does a better job optimizing and cleaning up unnecessary data on our Mac computers than any other software we have tested including MacKeeper, CCleaner and MacOS Sierra's 'Optimize Storage' feature.

-That is an impressive feat nonetheless, MacPaw's desire to produce software with such an elegant, easy to use interface while maintaining the safety of automatically removing data without deleting system or private files makes this software a real eye-opener.
+That is an impressive feat nonetheless, MacPaw's desire to produce software with such an elegant, easy to use interface while maintaining the safety of automatically removing data without deleting system or private files makes CleanMyMac 3 a real eye-opener.